PreSilencee/flutter_contactlist_application/README.md

 - [X] sorted contact list based on time (eg. most recent to oldest)
 - [X] display half of data
 - [X] pulling up to the list to show remaining data
-- [ ] pull-to-refresh to generate 5 random data and add in to list
+- [X] pull-to-refresh to generate 5 random data and add in to list
 - [X] show the indicator that inform user that "You have reached end of the list"
 - [X] change between the original time format and format "time ago" with a toggle button and keep the changes even if users kill the app.
-- [ ] share the contact information to other installed applications
+- [X] share the contact information to other installed applications

+# Additional Feature
+- [X] Login & Register